- Why Southern Title?

 Earnest Money Wire Deposits:

-If you would like to wire Southern Title the earnest money deposit, please provide the buyer’s name, current address, phone number, and the address of the property you are purchasing to Southern Title so we may securely provide the wiring instructions to the buyer.
+If you would like to wire Southern Title the earnest money deposit, please provide the buyer’s name, current address, mobile phone number, email address, and the address of the property you are purchasing to Southern Title so we may securely provide the wiring instructions to the buyer.
 Please either provide a contract or call before wiring funds so we may properly assign the deposit to the correct file.

 Cash to Close Wire Instructions